How Vuma Reach payments work

 Please let the Afrihost Fibre team (fibre@afrihost.com) know that the details have been updated as the debit order will need to be manually resubmitted.
 Please include your Afrihost account number for easy reference.
 Once the payment is received and confirmed successful, Vumatel will reactivate the connection.

-Send Afrihost proof of payment for the first initial payment to prove that the account does exist, and the issue exists elsewhere on the system to be investigated.
+Send Afrihost proof of payment for the first payment to prove that the account does exist, and the issue exists elsewhere on the system to be investigated.

 Read our article for more information on How to sign up for Afrihost Fibre and Vuma Reach.